StackThrower/Serverless-Workflow-Orchestrator-PoC/README.md

 - **workflow-storage** - Data access layer with PostgreSQL entities and repositories
 - **workflow-engine** - Core workflow engine with YAML parsing and step execution
 - **workflow-api** - REST API with WebSocket support for real-time monitoring
+- **workflow-ui** - React-based web interface for workflow monitoring and management

 ## 🚀 Features